José Feliciano: 1960s

 In 1969, Feliciano recorded two more albums with Rick Jarrard, 10 to 23 and the London Palladium double-disc LP, Alive Alive-O!, both of which were awarded gold discs.
-It was around this time that the Seekers’ London based songwriter/producer Tom Springfield offered José his song "Adios Amor".
-The Seekers had reportedly declined to record it and had since disbanded.
-It became one of Feliciano's biggest hits in Australia, reaching the Top 10 in 1969.
+Around this time RCA re-released "Adiós Amor/At Days End” in the UK, Australia, Canada, New Zealand and Europe.
+Written by Tom Springfield and Norman Newell and apparently, originally declined by the Australian folk/pop quartet The Seekers, it became Feliciano's biggest hit in Australia, reaching the Top 10 in 1969.
 He also worked with Quincy Jones on the Mackenna's Gold movie soundtrack, where he recorded the theme song "Old Turkey Buzzard" and appeared on numerous US television shows, performing duets with Johnny Cash, Bing Crosby, Glen Campbell, Andy Williams, and Diana Ross.

+Feliciano's many television appearances through the 1960s and into the 1970s included: The Ed Sullivan Show, The Smothers Brothers Comedy Hour, The Merv Griffin Show, The Flip Wilson Show, Hee Haw, The Sonny and Cher Show, The Midnight Special, and The Tonight Show Starring Johnny Carson.

+On April 27, 1969, the NBC television network aired a TV special titled: Feliciano!
+Very Special, starring José Feliciano with guest artists Burt Bacharach, The Blossoms, Glen Campbell, Dionne Warwick, and Andy Williams.